• Skip to primary navigation

 Jinka offers three varieties of plant-based tuna — Original, Lemon-Dill, and Spicy.
 Use it in any way you’d use tuna — as a spread, in salads, or even formed into burgers as shown above.
 From the website:

 “Jinka is a convenient and ready-to-eat spread that is the perfect companion to any recipe you create!
-Whether you pack it for lunch as a sandwich for your kids, pair it with some crackers as a healthy pick-me-up snack during work, or add to vegetables as a high-protein snack for your next hiking trip.
+Whether you pack it for lunch as a sandwich for your kids, pair it with some crackers as a tasty pick-me-up snack during work, or add to vegetables as a high-protein snack for your next hiking trip.

 Photo: Grocery Trader